 Diabetes is all about what you eat.
 There are many diabetic foods to avoid.
 If you eat these foods you are only adding fuel to the diabetes fire.
 It’s crucial to know exactly which foods you must stay away from.
 Some of the foods I will talk about I’m sure you are aware of that are not good for you and there may be some surprises that you thought were good but are not.

 Whether you are type 2 diabetic or pre-diabetic, it doesn’t mean that it’s the end of the world, unless you don’t change your eating and exercise habits and if you procrastinate it will just make matters worse.
+So get moving!

 Do you know why your intake of carbohydrates is so important?
 Well the macronutrients that provide energy for you are protein, carbs, and fat.
 Now, the one that has the most effect on your blood glucose levels are the carbs.
 They get broken down into sugar and absorbed into your bloodstream.

 You need fiber and not carbs to help you control and maintain your blood sugar levels and your overall diabetes.
 High levels of sugar are going to do damage to your organs, your body’s blood vessels and nerves as well.
 Start thinking LOW CARBS!

 13 Foods You Must Avoid

 Any foods that are white such as bagels, breads, and foods that are refined flour foods have been proven to raise blood glucose levels in folks with both type 1 and type 2 diabetes.
 There were studies done with bagels with high carbs and the bagels showed a decline in the brain function and mental capacities in addition to raising blood glucose levels in people with type 2 diabetes.

 Processed foods such as these do not contain much fiber which would help slow sugar absorption into your bloodstream.
 You are much better replacing white bread with whole grain or bread that is high fiber.
 This can help to lower blood glucose levels substantially.
 You will also help with lowering your blood pressure and cholesterol too.

 The problem with dried fruit however, is that when it is “dried” the fruit now has much less water in it and that means that the nutrients that it contains such as potassium and vitamin C are now of a higher concentration and the bad news is that sugar content is higher too.

 The bottom line here with fruit is that you want to include it in your diet because it is very healthy for you.
 Stick to the fruits that are lower on the Glycemic index level.
 But also avoid any dried fruits when you have diabetes.
 Dried fruits are not a healthy choice for diabetics.